Find YOUR Local Branch

 The danger from snake bites and the toxicity of venom that a snake injects in to its victim varies from species to species.

-If Venom is spat in to a person’s eyes use any liquid available, preferably a neutral one such as water or milk – but anything at all will do - and flush out the eye.
+If Venom is spat in to a person’s eyes use any liquid available, preferably a neutral one such as water or milk – but anything at all will do, to flush out the eye.

 While there can be differences of opinion as to what we should do for snake bites the consensus of opinion as to what not to do is reasonably consistent: